 Does cooking affect the magnesium content of meat?

-We absorb between 30% and 50% of magnesium of food.
+We absorb between 30% and 50% of the magnesium in food.
 The absorption rate depends on the dose.
 We absorb less magnesium when high doses are consumed.[2]

 In order to consume more magnesium from meat, we have to get adequate amounts of vitamin D, calcium, protein, and fructose.[3,4,5]